Taming-the-BEAST/StarBeast3-Tutorial/README.md

 # Background

 StarBeast3 is a Bayesian implementation of the multispecies coalescent (MSC) that jointly infers gene and species trees directly from multiple sequence alignments.
-Trees inferred using this method contain not only topological relationships, but also estimates of species divergences times and gene coalescence times.
+Trees inferred using this method contain not only topological relationships, but also estimates of species divergence times and gene coalescence times.

 This tutorial will walk you through the set up three kinds of species tree analyses using StarBEAST3: